 6. Proof of insurance

-Stepabroad offers professional and customized placement services for you to get the job that you want in hospitality or tourism.
-Services for Working Holiday program also include helping you arranging your accommodation, setting up your bank account, orientation upon arrival and in-country support throughout your trip.
+Stepabroad offers professional and customized placement services for you to get the job that you want, typically in the hospitality or tourism industry.
+Services for our Working Holiday program also includes arranging your accommodation, per-departure orientation, setting up your bank account, orientation upon arrival and in-country support throughout your trip.

-With the Working Holiday Visa, you can work anywhere you would like for a whole year!
+With the Working Holiday Visa, you can work anywhere you would like for an entire year!
+However, you can only work for one employer for 6 months.

 Alberta, British Columbia and Saskatchewan, the Northwest Territories, the Yukon and Nunavut Territories